Hdemaceo/ideabox-boilerplate/README.md

 ## Progression
-7/21: Completed DTR, made GitHub repository, and independent familiaration with rubric.
+7/21: Completed DTR, made GitHub repository, and independent familiarization with rubric.

-7/22:
+7/22: Created basic HTML architecture according to provided comp.
+Began work on the styles.css file with driver-navigator approach.
+Decided as a team that divide-and-conquer would be a better approach for working with css.
+Assigned each team member to a portion of the css, and worked individually while on a video call together in case of questions.

 7/23:
 7/24:
 7/25: